dhruvasagar/go-wasm-demo/docs/presentations/PRESENTATION.md

 - Why consistency sometimes trumps raw speed

 ### 🎯 **Your Next Steps**
-- Decision framework: when to use WebAssembly in your projects
+- Strategic decision framework: WebAssembly vs JavaScript vs Native
+- Mobile WebAssembly roadmap: today's capabilities and tomorrow's possibilities
 - Ready-to-clone repository with working examples
-- Resources to continue your WebAssembly journey
+- Resources to continue your WebAssembly journey across all platforms

-**Promise:** You'll leave with working code, realistic expectations, and the confidence to implement WebAssembly in your own projects! 💪
+**Promise:** You'll leave with working code, realistic expectations, and the confidence to implement WebAssembly in your web, mobile, and server projects! 💪

 ---